Referrals Are Free. Somehow You're Still Paying for Them.

 - Instead of cash, give them a gift card they can pass to someone else.
 It stays in their wallet, keeps your name top of mind, and gives the referred person a reason to book.

 - Pay business partners whose work aligns with yours.
-Storage managers, apartment managers, realtors.
+Storage managers, apartment managers, concierges.
 They expect it and the customer does not feel deceived by it.

-- Two different groups, two different strategies.
+- Three different groups, three different strategies.
 Stop lumping them together.

 The real cost of paying for referrals